daddel80/Valve-Steam-Auto-Shutdown/README.md

 3. Locate the `start_SteamAutoShutdown.bat` file in the extracted folder.
 4. Double-click the `start_SteamAutoShutdown.bat` file to run the PowerShell script.

 *Reminder: The `start_SteamAutoShutdown.bat` file will execute the `SteamAutoShutdown.ps1` script.
-If you encounter any issues with the script's execution, ensure that your PowerShell execution policy allows running scripts.*
+If you encounter any issues with the script's execution, ensure that your PowerShell execution policy allows running scripts.
+To enable it, run the command `Set-ExecutionPolicy RemoteSigned` as an administrator from the Command Prompt.*

 ## Note